saiteja-2001n/apple-stock-prediction/README.md

 # apple-stock-prediction
 Since you have your **Apple Stock Profit Predictor** ready with `app.py`, `knn_model.pkl`, and `requirements.txt`, you need a great **README.md** file.
 This file acts as the "homepage" of your project on GitHub, telling people what it does and how to run it.

-Copy and paste the content below into a new file named `README.md` in your project folder:

----

 ```markdown
 # 📈 Apple Stock Profit Predictor